ernestbuffington/PHP-Nuke-Titanium/README.md

 [![FOSSA Status](https://app.fossa.io/api/projects/git%2Bgithub.com%2Fernestbuffington%2FPHP-Nuke-Titanium.svg?type=shield)](https://app.fossa.io/projects/git%2Bgithub.com%2Fernestbuffington%2FPHP-Nuke-Titanium?ref=badge_shield)

-**PHP-Nuke Titanium is a free open source network content management system (CMS) designed to run on The 86it Social Network and The
+**PHP-Nuke Titanium is a free open source network content management system (CMS) designed to run on The 86it Developers Network and The
-Scorpion Network, written in PHP, MySQL.
+Scorpion Network, written in PHP.
 It uses modular programming architecture that allows users to customize, update and theme their websites.
 It uses a centralized user database chained to both networks and It is released under the terms of the GNU General
 Public License (GPL) and is free to use, modify and redistribute.**